 How long does it take to earn an online bachelor’s degree in psychology?

 Earning the bachelor’s in psychology typically takes four years of full-time study; however, the time can be longer or shorter, depending upon certain factors.
 Those who choose to study part-time could see the degree pursuit last longer than four years.
 Those who take an accelerated program, however, could finish within a matter of three years.
-Those who have already earned the associate degree can complete their bachelor’s degree in a year or less, given transfer credits and an accelerated schedule.
+Those who have already earned an associate degree in psychology or a different field can complete their bachelor’s degree in a year or less, given transfer credits and an accelerated schedule.
 Check with your potential school to learn what options are available to you.